hasura/graphql-engine/manual/users/google.rst

 * Register an application with Google, obtain the Client Id and Client secret.

-* Now you need to configure Hasura Auth service with these credentials.
+* Now you need to configure Hasura Auth microservice with these credentials.

 * To configure, go to ``auth.yaml`` in ``conf`` directory inside your Hasura project.